Buying Real Estate Under LLC: Everything You Need to Know

 LLCs are not the solution to every problem, of course.
 For instance, a new LLC will have problems getting loans directly from banks since they will be nervous of the liability shield.
 This can be circumvented by getting the mortgage personally and then transferring the property into the LLC, though the mortgage will be something you are personally liable for as well.
 LLCs also cost money to form and have to be filed properly in every state they do business in.
 While many people prefer using LLCs to run real estate businesses, when it comes to yours, you should carefully consider all the options and make the best choice for your needs.

 If you need help with setting up an LLC for real estate purposes, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.